 Equal Employment Opportunity and Affirmative Action

-(1) The State of Oregon is committed to achieving a workforce that represents the diversity of the Oregon community and being a leader in providing its citizens with fair and equal employment opportunities.
+(1) Oregon State Government is committed to achieving a workforce that represents the diversity of the Oregon community and being a leader in providing its citizens with fair and equal employment opportunities.
 Accordingly:

-(A) Equal employment opportunities are afforded to all applicants and employees by making employment related decisions that are non-discriminatory;
+(A) Equal employment opportunities are afforded to all applicants and employees by making non-discriminatory employment related decisions;

-(B) Employment practices are consistent with the state's Affirmative Action Guidelines under ORS 659A.012–659A.015 and federal laws to:
+(B) Employment practices shall be in compliance with the state's Affirmative Action Guidelines, state and federal laws to:

 (i) Promote good faith efforts to achieve established affirmative action objectives; and